mingolino/FlightFinder/README.md

 - How to sort and format large datasets for clean and useful output
 - How to handle and manipulate date ranges for multi-day itineraries
 - How to detect and wait for complete website loading before data extraction
+- How to use html language in a python program

 ---